gryzun33/RSS-2023Q4/typescript-essentials/index.md

 4. I learned how functions can be typed, what arguments a function can have, and how to type the return value.
 5. I learned hoe to work with classes in TS, how to create an instance of a class, how to define properties and methods, what access modifiers are, how you can inherit from a class, how you can combine an interface and a class, and the advantages of using classes and interfaces.
 6. I learned what generics are, in what cases it is better to use them, advantages over any type, and also learned how to implement generic constraints.
+7. I learned how to organize code using modules, how modules differ from namespaces, and how to import an external type library.
+8. I learned what namespaces are, how to implement single-file and multi-file namespaces and why it is preferable to use modules.